Do I Qualify?

 About

 Lindsey Carmela Bartlett began writing in 2012, reporting on beats from street art to music, culture, and cannabis.
-Today, she's the Chief Media Officer at Fast Buds and an expert on the international weed industry.
-Her work has been featured in national publications Insider, Entrepreneur, Benzinga, Forbes, MJBizDaily, and Leafly.
+Today, she's the Chief Media Officer at Fast Buds, an expert on the international weed industry, and a contributor to Insider, Leafly, and the Rolling Stone Culture Council.
+Her work has been featured in national publications including Entrepreneur, Benzinga, Forbes, Yahoo, MJBizDaily, and The Denver Post.
 Bartlett is an alumnus of the UVM Pace Plant Biology program's Cannabis Media Fellowship.
 She's interviewed Tommy Chong, Cheech Marin, Erykah Badu, Woody Harrelson, Jack Black, Gene Simmons, Tiffany Haddish, Wiz Khalifa, and Seth Rogen— all in the name of culture and cannabis.
-Today, she grows cannabis from home in Los Angeles, California.
+Today, she grows cannabis from home in Humboldt County, California.

 Published content